 It is common to only learn about a PLC once the machine is down and the clock is ticking at a thousand dollars an hour, or more.
 Unfortunately, it is also common that after the fire is out, it’s on to the next fire, without fully learning what can be done to avoid these costly downtimes in the future, and in other similar machines in a company or corporation.

-Some older electrical panels may only have relays in them, but most machines are controlled by a PLC.
-A bottleneck machine in your facility may have a PLC.
-Most plant air compressors have a PLC.
+Some older electrical panels may only have relays in them, but most machines are controlled by a programmable logic controller.
+A bottleneck machine or air compressor in your facility may have a PLC.
 How much would it cost if the bottleneck or plant air shut down a line, a section of your facility, or even the entire plant?

 Do you have an up to date list of all PLC model types, part availability, program copies and details for your company?

-The first step to take is to perform a PLC audit.
-Open every electrical panel, and write down the PLC brand, model, and other pertinent information.
-Then go the next two steps.
-Analyze the audit information and risk, then act on that analysis.
-To help you out, I want to share with you our company PLC audit form.
+The first step to take is to perform a programmable logic controller audit.
+Open every electrical panel, and write down the brand, model, and other pertinent information.
+Then go two steps further; analyze the audit information and risk, then act on that analysis.
+To help you out, I want to share with you our company audit form.